core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## General Rules on Protecting CoAP Options {#general-rules}

-Let us consider a sender endpoint that, when protecting an outgoing message, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context shared with another OSCORE endpoint X.
+Let us consider a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context shared with another OSCORE endpoint X.

 In addition to the CoAP options specified as class E in {{RFC8613}} or in the document defining them, the sender endpoint MUST encrypt and integrity-protect the following CoAP options.
 That is, even if they are originally specified as class U or class I for OSCORE, such options are processed like if they were specified as class E.

-* Any CoAP option such that both the following conditions hold.
+* Any CoAP option OPT such that all the following conditions hold.

-   1. The sender endpoint has added the option to the message either:
+   1. The sender endpoint has added OPT to the message M.

-      * Following a message protection previously performed for an OSCORE endpoint different than X; or

-      * Before a message protection previously performed for an OSCORE endpoint different than X, where the option was treated as Class U or I.

-   2. The option is not intended to be consumed by the other OSCORE endpoint X.
+   2. The other OSCORE endpoint X is not a consumer of OPT.

+   3. Any of the following applies:

+      - X is the next hop for the sender endpoint; or

+      - The next hop is not the immediately next consumer of OPT.

    Examples of such CoAP options are: